aaronallen8455/graph-trace/README.md

 # Graph Trace

-A GHC plugin that causes your Haskell program to create a log file which can be compiled to a graph for display with `Graphviz` or some other means.
-Contrary to traditional debug tracing where all output is interleaved into a flat sequence of lines, the graph structure produced by this plugin takes into account the actual call graph of the program with individual function calls represented as edges in the graph.
+This is a GHC plugin that instruments your Haskell program so that it creates a log file when run which can then be compiled to a graph using the accompanying `graph-trace-viz` utility.
+In contrast to the usual debug tracing a la `Debug.Trace` where all output is interleaved into a flat sequence of lines, the graph structure produced by this plugin takes into account the actual call graph of the program with individual function calls represented as edges in the graph.

 __Contents:__
 - [Demonstration](#demonstration)